-During the fourth quarter of 2022 and calendar year 2023, the Company entered into a series of transactions, discontinuing certain business lines while enhancing our reverse mortgage loan business, in order to transform our business from a vertically integrated, diversified lending and complementary services platform to a modern retirement solutions platform.
+During the fourth quarter of 2022 and calendar year 2023, the Compary entered into a series of transactions, discontinuing certain business lines while enhancing our reverse mortgage loan business, in order to transform our business from a vertically integrated, diversified lending and complementary services platform to a modern retirement solutions platform.
 This transformation included the wind-down of the previously reported Mortgage Originations segment, other than the home improvement lending business, and sale of the previously reported Commercial Originations and Lender Services segments, with the exception of its Incenter Solutions LLC operating service subsidiary.
 This constitutes a strategic shift that has or will have a major effect on our operations and financial results.
 As such, starting with the first fiscal quarter of 2023, results of our previously reported Mortgage Originations, Commercial Originations, and Lender Services segments, excluding the home improvement lending business and Incenter Solutions LLC, are reported as discontinued operations for all periods presented in accordance with ASC 205, Presentation of Financial Statements.
 During the third fiscal quarter of 2023, the Company sold certain operational assets of the home improvement lending business and began the process of winding down the operations of the home improvement lending business, which is expected to be substantially complete by the end of March 2024.
-Also during the third fiscal quarter of 2023, the Company ceased the operations of Incenter Solutions LLC.
+Also during the third fiscal quarter of 2023, the Company's wind-down of Incenter Solutions LLC.
 The wind-down of Incenter Solutions LLC was substantially complete by the end of December 2023.
-The Company's wind-down of the home improvement lending business and Incenter Solutions LLC is not considered by the Company to be a strategic shift that has or will have a major effect on our operations and financial results.
-Therefore, the operations of the home improvement lending business and Incenter Solutions LLC are not reported as discontinued operations.
-Refer to Note 1 - Organization and Description of Business and Note 4 - Discontinued Operations in the Notes to Consolidated Financial Statements for additional information.
+The Company's wind-down of the home improvement lending business and Incenter Solutions LLC are not reported as discontinued operations.
+Refer to Note 1-Organization and Description of Business and Note 4 - Discontinued Operations in the Notes to Consolidated Financial Statements for additional information.